World 1-1

 World 1-1 is the first level of Super Mario Bros., Nintendo's 1985 platform game for the Nintendo Entertainment System.
 The level was designed by Shigeru Miyamoto to be a tutorial for new players, orienting them to platform jumping and to the rest of the game.
-It is one of the most iconic video game levels and has been widely imitated and parodied.
+It is considered one of the most famous and iconic levels in video game history and has been widely imitated, referenced, and parodied.

 Design

-Design philosophy
+Philosophy

 During the third generation of video game consoles, tutorials on video game mechanics were rare, so players were oriented to a new video game by its level design.
 The opening sections of Nintendo Entertainment System games such as Metroid, The Legend of Zelda, and Super Mario Bros. are all designed to force players to explore the game mechanics to be able to advance.

 Super Mario Bros. is the first side-scrolling video game featuring Mario, and one of the first video games directed and designed by Shigeru Miyamoto.
 Rather than confront the player with obstacles indiscriminately, its first level introduces the variety of hazards and objects by directing the player to interact with them while advancing.

 Miyamoto explained that he designed World 1-1 to contain everything players need to "gradually and naturally understand what they're doing", to be able to play more freely, so that it becomes "their game".